mikeizbicki/cmc-csci181-deeplearning/hw6/README.md

 1. **Longrun model training:**
    Once you have a set of model hyperparameters that you like, then increase `--samples` to 100000 to train a more accurate model.
+   (Depending on your specific hyperparameters, you may need to use an even larger number of samples to get the model to converge.)
    Then, use the `--warm_start` parameter to reload this model, and train for another 100000 samples (but this time with a learning rate lowered by a factor of 10).
    Repeat this procedure one more time.